18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 create mode 100644 _posts/2015-02-23-new-post.md
 ```

 > That means one file changed — and it was your blog post!
-You've officially committed the file.
+Congrats, you've officially committed the file!
 You're still at the point where only you can see this file, but it's now officially been recorded.
 You've recorded the change for yourself and you're ready to suggest the change to 18F!

 * Type in `git status` one more time.

 >You should see `nothing to commit, working directory clean`.
 That's because nothing has changed since the last commit.

-**Note, the following part of these instructions will fail for anyone who is not an 18F employee.
+> **Note, the following part will work a little differently if you not an 18F team member and are working from a fork.
 We are including them here so you can see what happens when we push the file up to GitHub.
-If you follow these instructions for any project you're working on in GitHub, they will work the same way**
+The instructions, as they are written here, will work for any repo you own or any of your forks.**

 * Type `git push origin <branch>` (where `<branch>` is the name you gave your branch) and then hit enter.

 ![Screen shot: git commit](/assets/blog/github-tutorial/screenshot17.gif)

-> This uploads your branch and changes up to the 18f.gsa.gov project on GitHub.
+> This uploads your branch and changes to the 18f.gsa.gov project on GitHub.

 * Now, go back to [18F on GitHub](https://github.com/18F/18f.gsa.gov) and you should see that you recently pushed a branch.